biosp4rk/mzmr/readme.txt

 - Fixed Varia-X getting stuck in a wall...again.
 - Credits now show seed settings as well as credits for MZMR and item placement logic.
 - Credits theme is now randomized with random music option.
+- Fixed issue in Spooky Mission 2 where two different item locations were always the same item.
+- Lowered music volume for the SMB Underground theme.

 V 1.5 2024-06-10
 - Added Spooky Mission 2 and Winter Mission randomizer.